What is Essentialism For Your Home?

+Design your home for function, ease and efficiency, then layer in comforts and beauty, and be careful not to add so much that it distracts you from your essential purpose and goals.
 As McKeown says “Our whole society has become consumed by the undisciplined pursuit of more.
 The only way to overcome this problem is to change the way we think—adopt the mindset of only doing the things that are essential—and do it now.”

-A few practical things to get you started:
+Practical ideas to get you started: